 Theron asked a former driver of his race car, Michael Anderson, to borrow his trailer.
 Michael brought the trailer and himself to help.
 Nancy Staup brought her neighbors, Glenda recruited brother Steve Patton and WHWB husbands Chris Criswell, Fred Staup and Theron helped.
 So on a chilly, sunny day in February 2012 he move was made.
 Did I mention, there was snow on the ground?
 Steve Patton used his carpentry skills to assemble work counters and build the shelves for batting.
 Later on, Bob Jones (yep another husband) and his son-in-law donated and built storage shelves for totes.
 Fran Hindman donated ping-pong tables , now used as work tables.
 Marie Kidd donated bookcases ,a desk and decorated the bathroom.
 THERE ARE MORE…TOO NUMEROUS TO MENTION…Thank You ALL!!!

 Each month donated items ( believe me there are a lot) from Arvada and Brighton are sorted, inventoried, assembled into layettes and delivered to 20-25 organizations.
 4,000 to 5,000 individual items are delivered each month.
-Primary delivery persons are Carol Criswell, Nancy Staup, Fran Hindman, Carole Rothrock, Evelyn Rudiger, Judy Swens, Linda Posey, Marie Kidd and Theron Bredeson.
-A special “Thumbs-Up” to Richard Zwetzig “The Candy Man” who makes the largest deliveries each month and provides a supply of chocolates to the Arvada workgroup and the Baby House.
+Primary delivery persons are Carol Criswell, Nancy Staup, Carole Rothrock, Evelyn Rudiger, Judy Swens, Linda Posey, Marie Kidd and Theron Bredeson.

 The Baby House is attended each Tuesday and Friday from 10 until noon (usually longer) Volunteers are always welcome to visit & help anytime but (please coordinate with Glenda at 303-975-6394)

-The WHWB “The Baby Cryer” Newsletter editor , Pat Cisneros is also part of the Arvada group.
+The WHWB “The Baby Cryer” Newsletter editors , Laurie Balzer & Lori Kratzer are also part of the Arvada group.
 Also our website manager, Theron Bredeson, is a frequent visitor to the Arvada Baby House.

 Well, there you have “the rest of the story” about the Arvada Baby House.
 Thank You to all who get the job done in Arvada.
 It’s impossible to mention everyone’s name but believe me… YOU ARE APPRECIATED.